kidkicksam76/blackclover-mod/README.md

 kidkick76-did you add the file

-im trying to fix gradle rn one min
+yolte-im trying to fix gradle rn one min

+kidkick76-just let me know when your done